Play your part

 Water gardeners, aquarium and terrarium owners can select from a variety of aquatic plants, invertebrates, reptiles and fish.
 Unfortunately, some of these exotic species have the potential to become invasive.
-Pets that become too much for an owner to care for are sometimes let loose into nearby water or woods.
+When no longer wanted, pets are sometimes let loose into nearby water or woods, and plants are dumped into ditches and ponds, where they can have huge ecological and environmental impacts.

-Prospective pet owners need to understand the life cycles and needs of exotic pets before considering buying or adopting one.
-And if you still end up with a bully in your aquarium or a red-eared slider turtle that has outgrown its tank, be aware that letting plants and animals loose into the wild is not an appropriate solution.
+It is important for pet owners to understand the lifespan and long term needs of all pets before considering purchase or adoption.
+If you still end up with a bully in your aquarium or a Red-eared slider turtle that has outgrown its tank, be aware that letting plants and animals loose into the wild is not an appropriate solution.

 Most pets don’t survive in the wild – some die by being killed by predators or hit by cars, and others die of starvation.
 It is inhumane to release an animal into an environment it is not accustomed to.
 Releasing a pet into an unsuitable habitat is also considered animal cruelty and charges can be laid (BC SPCA).